dhruvparmar2310/ReactJS/README.md

 ```

 ### What is Styled Components :
 The name itself says, there will be an styled component which can be used like React Components.
 Styled Component is an library and its unpacked size is **3.17 MB** and there are total **325** files.
+It also have theme concept, by wrapping your code under `<ThemeProvider>`...`</ThemeProvider>`.
+With the help of this provider, you can also create a dark mode themes.

 For example: I have an styled component of Title